DarkPheonix2122/BGP-Easy-Installer/README.md

 # BGP-Easy-Installer
 Bright Game Panel Easy Installer
-The install is in wiki!
+# Note
-# TESTED ON Ubuntu 18.04
+This install is still in beta, DO NOT ATTEMPT THIS ON OTHER VERSIONS, as this is still not finished, and something may break.